 – A membrane that surrounds or partially covers the external vaginal opening

 7.)
 Urethral opening

 8.)
 Labia Majora

-- The two prominent folds the extend from the Mons Pubis to the Perineum
+– The two prominent folds that extend from the Mons Pubis to the Perineum

 – Glands near the vaginal opening that provide the lubrication for the vagina and the cervix.

 – Prior and often during ovulation, the Cervix will secrete mucus that increases the chances for sperm to survive.

 – After Menopause – the body will produce less estrogen – and without treatment – the vaginal wall with thin dramatically.